Notarial and documentary services guide for Japan

 For all appointments for notarial services you will need to bring acceptable proof of your identity and address.

-We accept passports, residence cards, driving licences, etc. as proof of identity.
+We accept passports, residence cards, UK or Japanese driving licences, etc. as proof of identity.

-We accept residence cards, bank statements, utility bills, driving licenses, etc. as proof of your address.
+We accept residence cards, driving licenses, etc. as proof of your address.
+We also accept bank statements and utility bills that were issued within three months.

 Make a certified copy of a document

-We are not able to certify documents issued by Japanese authorities e.g. residence cards, family register.
+We are not able to certify documents issued by Japanese authorities e.g. residence cards or family registers.

 What you will need to bring with you: